swiftlang/swift-package-manager/Documentation/Plugins.md

 The plugin script can import *Foundation* and other standard libraries, but in the current version of SwiftPM, it cannot import other libraries.

-In this example, the returned command of the type `buildCommand`, so it will be incorporated into the build system's command graph and will run if any of the output files are missing or if the contents of any of the input files have changed since the last time the command ran.
+In this example, the returned command is of the type `buildCommand`, so it will be incorporated into the build system's command graph and will run if any of the output files are missing or if the contents of any of the input files have changed since the last time the command ran.

 Note that build tool plugins are always applied to a target, which is passed in the parameter to the entry point.
 Only source module targets have source files, so a plugin that iterates over source files will commonly test that the target it was given conforms to `SourceModuleTarget`.